justarmadillo/browsertrix-crawler/README.md

                                             the immediate directory of URL)
       --scopeExcludeRx, --exclude           Regex of page URLs that should be excluded from the crawl.
+      --screenshot, Screenshot              Saves a screenshot of the page into a warc in the screenshot folder.
       --allowHashUrls                       Allow Hashtag URLs, useful for
                                             single-page-application crawling or
                                             when different hashtags load dynamic